PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 You have multiple ways of doing that.

-The first one is to check the status of your local repository with `git status`, you will see what file has been changed.
+The first one is to check the status of your local repository with `git status`, you will see what files have been changed.

 After that, you can see exactly what lines have been modified using `git diff`.